Oil Absorbent Granules and Absorbent Material

 Why use oil-specific absorbent granules and mats?

-Faster spill control - oil absorbent products soak oil quickly and prevent spreading.
+Faster spill control - oil absorbent granules and mats quickly contain leaks and prevent oil from spreading across floors or waterways.

-Water protection - floating absorbent materials such as booms, mats and oil granules help contain oil on surface water.
+Better environmental protection - floating absorbent materials such as booms, mats, and absorbent granules for oil spills help contain oil on water surfaces before contamination spreads.

-Quick absorption of leaks prevents slips in the workshop and stops stains from spreading to office or common areas.
-Oil absorbent granules and absorbent materials only take up oil, not water, so disposal costs are limited to the hazardous liquid absorbed.
+Quick absorption of leaks helps prevent slips in workshops and stops oil stains from spreading into the office or common areas.
+DENSORBĀ® oil absorbent granules and absorbent materials absorb oil only, not water, helping reduce disposal volumes and lowering clean-up costs.

-Contain spills: Use DENSORB® socks to ring-fence leaks, then apply mats or cushions to fully absorb the oil.
+Contain spills: Use DENSORBĀ® socks to contain leaks, then apply oil absorbent granules, mats, or cushions to absorb the spill fully.

 Oil-selective - only absorbs oil, not water.